-So he’d state the question, then start along the back row, shouting out “Thompson 110”, “Berry 250”, and so on.
-He knew that Thompson had no chance of answering the question, and Berry even less.
+So he'd state the question then start along the back row, shouting out "Thompson 110", "Berry 250", and so on.
+He knew Thompson had no chance of answering the question and Berry even less.
 The stupidness of the boy was reflected in the higher marks available.
-By the time he got to the front he wouldn’t need to shout, and the marks would go right down, so it was “Nightingale?
-5”.
-And Nightingale would pick up his 5 marks.
+By the time he got to the front he wouldn't need to shout, and the marks would go right down, so it was "Nightingale?
+5" and Nightingale would pick up his 5 marks.

 Occasionally he threw something at a boy, either for bad behaviour or exceptionally poor Latin.
-He didn’t just toss it but flung it hard – a Latin dictionary or a board duster aimed at your head.
-Those heavy Latin dictionaries didn’t last long.
-And Butch had his favourites in class; ‘Bird’ Nightingale was “Bird” but Thompson was “Thompson”, and he simply refused to teach some boys – they were barred from the class (as my brother was, until my mother complained).
+He didn't just toss it but flung it hard - a Latin dictionary or a board duster aimed at your head.
+Those heavy Latin dictionaries didn't last long.
+And Butch had his favourites in class; 'Bird' Nightingale was "Bird" but Thompson was "Thompson", and he simply refused to teach some boys - barred from the Latin class (my brother was until my mother went to the school and complained).

-Butch Ingham was a complete eccentric, of the sort you will never find in schools today.
-He only ever seemed to own one suit, made from a browny orange tweedy material thick enough to be a farmer’s.
-He did keep pigs at his home in Culcheth.
+Butch Ingham was an eccentric of the sort you probably won't find in schools today.
+He always wore the same suit made from a browny orange tweedy material thick enough to be a farmer's (Butch kept pigs at his home in Culcheth.
 Each day after school he backed his van up to the school kitchen door and tipped the waste bins into the back, as food for the pigs.

 [Content removed from here in response to Barbara Laycock's comments below]